 and can support future development by making a donation to the kigkonsult projects.

 Make a donation of any size by clicking here.
 Thanks in advance!

-kigkonsult offer services for software support, design and development of customizations and adaptations of PHP/MySQL solutions
+kigkonsult offer professional services for software support, design and new/re-development, customizations and adaptations

-with a special focus on software long term utility and reliability,
+of PHP/MySQL solutions with focus on software lifecycle management, including long term utility, reliability and maintainability.

 iCalcreator used in.. .

 - Date iCal

 - Exponent CMS

 - EQDKP Plus

 - JCal Pro